chrislrobson/OnAirNetScraperWindows10/README.md

 Developed by K3CLR (Amateur Extra), for further information browse to https://www.k3clr.com

+WINDOWS VERSION ONLY REQUIREMENT:
+The path to the OnAirNetScraper.exe file must be specified in the users variables as show below!
+You MUST be within the C:\Users\[Your Home Directory]\OnAirNetScraper\ directory before running OnAirNetScraper Running the program from outside this directory will terminate the program with a file not found error!!!

 ALL NEW PYTHON BASED NET SCRAPER for DESKTOPS:

 For Fedora Linux desktop, MacOS desktop, RaspberryPi ARM64 and ARMv7l and Windows the files "OnAirNetScraperPython3Fedora35-{DATE}.tgz", "OnAirNetScraperPython3MacOS-{DATE}.tgz", "OnAirNetScraperPythonRaspberryPiArm64-{DATE}.tgz", "OnAirNetScraperPythonRaspberryPiArmv7l-{DATE}.tgz" and ""OnAirNetScraperPythonWindows10-{DATE}.tgz"" are the latest Python ports of "Net Scraper".
 This version of Net Scraper has been written in Python version 3 and the PyQt5 framework for improved performance.
 Additionally, the Python files have been converted to a single executable by PyInstaller.
 IMPORTANT NOTE:  These executables WILL NOT operate on any smartphone or tablet device.
 See the discussion below for smartphone and tablet executables.